lukaswrz/filenavi/README.md

-# sfstash
+# filenavi

 ## Synopsis

-sfstash is a simple web-based interface to manage and publish/embed files.
+A simple web-based interface to manage and publish/embed files.

 ## Disclaimer